protontypes/open-sustainable-technology/README.md

 - [STARCOP](https://github.com/spaceml-org/STARCOP) - Semantic Segmentation of Methane Plumes with Hyperspectral Machine Learning models.
 - [Clean Air Markets API Portal](https://github.com/USEPA/cam-api-portal) - A suite of API's that EPA's Clean Air Markets Division provides to access the data collected to run programs designed to reduce air pollution from power plants.
 - [goFlux](https://github.com/Qepanna/goFlux) -  A user-friendly way to calculate greenhouse gas fluxes in soil yourself, regardless of user experience.
+- [Klimatkollen](https://github.com/Klimatbyran/klimatkollen) - A web application that provides a template for displaying emissions within municipalities, along with a machine learning data pipeline under development, which will find, extract, and list emissions from companies.

 ## Industrial Ecology
 ### Life Cycle Assessment